Charles Dutoit: Allegations of sexual assault

 One allegation was contested by witnesses.
 The allegations were made by Paula Rasmussen, mezzo-soprano (1991, Los Angeles); Sylvia McNair, soprano (1985, Minnesota); and Jenny Q. Chai, pianist.
-A singer with the Philadelphia Orchestra also claimed that Dutoit assaulted her in 2006 in upstate New York and again in 2010 in Philadelphia."
-A 24-year-old musician with the Civic Orchestra of Chicago alleged that Dutoit forced himself on her in 2006.
-In January 2018, a British theatre administrator said that when she was an intern Dutoit sexually assaulted her at Tanglewood 20 years earlier."
+A singer with the Philadelphia Orchestra also said that Dutoit assaulted her in 2006 in upstate New York and again in 2010 in Philadelphia.
+A 24-year-old musician with the Civic Orchestra of Chicago said that Dutoit forced himself on her in 2006.
+In January 2018, Fiona Allan, a British theatre administrator, said that when she was an intern Dutoit sexually assaulted her at Tanglewood 20 years earlier.

-In March 2018, the Boston Symphony said that Allan's allegations were "credible" and that three other women "credibly described incidents in the 1980s and 1990s in which they, too, were victims of Dutoit's sexual misconduct.
+In March 2018, the Boston Symphony said that Allan's allegations were "credible" and that three other women "credibly described incidents in the 1980s and 1990s in which they, too, were victims of Dutoit's sexual misconduct."